brettz9/enumerate/README.md

 ([Firefox]()
 or
 [Chrome]())
-to obtain search results directly from the URL bar
+to obtain search results directly from the URL bar.
+No need to first go to the search results page (unless you need more results and their descriptions, etc., in which case, that is also made available).

 ![screenshot of usage](https://raw.githubusercontent.com/brettz9/enumerate/master/screenshots/omnibox-example.png)

+## Instructions

+1. Type `g` and a space to activate Enumerate.
+2. Type your search terms.
+3. Use the arrows or mouse to select one of the search results to go directly to that page.

 ## Credits